Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 From Counts to Geometry

-• Document with TF = [4, 0] points along the "learning" axis
+• Document with TF = [4, 0] points along the "learning" axis—purely about learning

-• Document with TF = [2, 2] points diagonally between both axes
+• Document with TF = [2, 2] points diagonally at 45°—equal emphasis on both topics

-L2 normalization projects every document onto the unit sphere, preserving direction while eliminating length differences.
-Two documents with the same word proportions but different lengths will map to the same point on the unit sphere.
+L2 normalization achieves exactly this: it projects every document onto the unit sphere, preserving direction while forcing all vectors to have the same magnitude (length 1).
+Two documents with identical word proportions but different lengths will map to the same point on the unit sphere.

 L2 Normalization

-L2 normalization divides each term frequency by the vector's Euclidean length:
+L2 normalization divides each term frequency by the vector's Euclidean length, projecting the document onto the unit sphere:

 tfL2(t,d)=tf(t,d)tdtf(t,d)2\text{tf}_{\text{L2}}(t, d) = \frac{\text{tf}(t, d)}{\sqrt{\sum_{t' \in d} \text{tf}(t', d)^2}}